The modern poet who has sent millions of Chinese tourists to Cambridge

-The opening of the Xu Zhimo Poetry and Art Festival on July 29 at King’s College, Cambridge, left media in UK scratching their heads over an unexplained phenomenon: Chinese visitors flocking in record numbers to what a sport-jacketed Cambridge student, in a 2013 video by the BBC (the first time the broadcaster took notice of this trend), called the “most boring” bridge on the Cam.
+Each year, the opening of the Xu Zhimo Poetry and Art Festival at King’s College at the University of Cambridge, leaves UK media scratching their heads over an unexplained trend: Chinese visitors flocking in record numbers to what a sport jacket-clad Cambridge student, interviewed by the BBC in 2013, called the “most boring” bridge on the Cam.

 According to Visit Britain, the UK saw 8.3 million Chinese tourists in the first quarter of 2017.
 Cambridge is one of the most popular destinations, with 14,000 overnight stays between 2014 and 2016.

 The UK’s official Visit Britain website cites ancient heritage and contemporary culture as the country’s typical draws for Chinese visitors.
-However, the bridge (which connects King’s College to Scholar’s Piece, a plot of farmland just behind) attracts pilgrimages from Chinese tourists who grew up with the work of modern Chinese poet Xu Zhimo (徐志摩), namesake of the festival—in particular, his poem “Zai Bie Kang Qiao” (再别康桥, “On Leaving Cambridge Again”), a staple of middle school literature classes across China and referenced in songs by Mando-pop singers from Yoga Lin to S.H.E.
+However, the bridge (which connects King’s College to a farm plot called Scholar’s Piece) attracts pilgrimages from Chinese tourists who grew up with the work of modern Chinese poet Xu Zhimo (徐志摩), the namesake of the festival—in particular, his poem “Zai Bie Kang Qiao” (《再别康桥》, “On Leaving Cambridge Again”), which is required reading in Chinese middle schools and referenced in songs by Mando-pop artists from Yoga Lin to S.H.E.

 Born in 1897 in Zhejiang province, Xu’s career was typical of many Chinese intellectuals who came of age during the education reforms at the turn of the 20th century.
-Educated in a traditional Confucian academy in his early years, Xu left home at age 14 to study at Hangzhou’s first modern middle school alongside two other future luminaries in Chinese literature, Yu Dafu and Li Linsi, before embarking on a student career that would take him to Peking University and two years’ study in the United States before arriving in King’s College in 1920.
+Educated in a traditional Confucian academy in his early years, Xu left home at age 14 to study at Hangzhou’s first modern middle school alongside two other future luminaries, writer Yu Dafu (郁达夫) and educator Li Linsi (厉麟似), before embarking on a student career that would take him to Peking University, two years of study in the United States, and finally King’s College in 1920.

-In 1923, a year after his return to China, he founded the Crescent Moon literary society, which emphasized lyricism and the preservation of ancient meters and form in reaction to the “free verse” championed of the iconoclastic “May Fourth” intellectuals.
-“Zai Bie Kang Qiao,” which Xu wrote in 1928 after making a return visit to the university, is considered to be a definitive work of the Crescent Moon movement.
+In 1923, a year after his return to China, he founded the Crescent Moon literary society, which emphasized lyricism and the preservation of ancient meters and form in reaction to the “free verse” styles championed by the iconoclastic “May Fourth” intellectuals of the time.
+“Zai Bie Kang Qiao,” which Xu wrote in 1928 after making a return visit to his alma mater, is considered a definitive work of the Crescent Moon movement.

-Among his “May Fourth” contemporaries celebrated for their patriotism and political activism, Xu’s body of work, as well as his lore in contemporary China, stands out for its romanticism and pursuit of themes like nature, love, and beauty.
-His personal history is remembered mostly for its emotional intrigues—an affair with architect Lin Huiyin at Cambridge while in an arranged marriage with feminist Zhang Youyi, and romancing artist Lu Xiaoman, his second wife, while she was still married to his friend Wang Geng—as well as his death in a plane crash in 1931.
-For his epitaph, Xu’s friend and Crescent Moon colleague Hu Shih wrote, “His philosophy in life is one of pure convictions, consisting of just three words: one is love, one is freedom, one is beauty.”
+Among his contemporaries, whose writings are often celebrated for their patriotism as well as their literary qualities, Xu’s body of work stands out for its romanticism and pursuit of themes like nature, love, and beauty.
+His personal life is remembered mostly for its emotional intrigues: He had an affair with architect Lin Huiyin (林徽因) at Cambridge while in an arranged marriage with feminist Zhang Youyi (张幼仪); romanced his second wife, artist Lu Xiaoman (陆小曼), while she was still married to his friend Wang Geng (王赓); and died in a plane crash in 1931, when he was just 34.
+In his epitaph, Xu’s friend and Crescent Moon cohort Hu Shih (胡适) wrote, “His philosophy in life is one of pure convictions, consisting of just three words: love, freedom, and beauty.”

 The poem is taught in Chinese schools as an example of Western influences on modern Chinese poetry.
-Chinese scholars like to compare both Xu’s life and work with those of English romantic poets such as Shelley and Keats—and perhaps it’s the poem’s “English” atmospherics, combined with the sumptuous descriptions of natural beauty along the river, that makes King’s College the ideal pilgrimage spot for Chinese visitors to the UK.
-The college itself, it must be said, has been doing what it can to attract them: In 2008, a stone carved with the first and last lines of Xu’s poem was placed beside the bridge.
-The festival was started in 2015, with each year’s theme celebrating some aspect of British-Chinese cultural connections—gardens (last year’s theme) and, of course, the river itself.
+Chinese scholars like to compare both Xu’s life and work with those of English romantic poets such as Percy Shelley and John Keats—and perhaps it’s the poem’s “English” atmospherics, and the sumptuous descriptions of natural beauty along the river, that send Chinese literary pilgrims to King’s College.
+The college has been doing what it can to attract them: In 2008, a stone carved with the first and last lines of Xu’s poem was placed beside the bridge.
+Xu’s namesake festival was started in 2015, with a theme each year that celebrate some aspect of British-Chinese cultural connections, such as gardening and landscaping.

-For those who want to experience this pilgrimage by proxy, here’s a translation of the poem, taken from The University of Cambridge: an 800th Anniversary Portrait:
+For those who want to make this pilgrimage by proxy, here’s a translation of the poem, taken from the book The University of Cambridge: An 800th Anniversary Portrait:

 On Leaving Cambridge Again